angapinski/Roman-Numeral-Calculator/README.md

-# Roman-Numeral-Calculator
+# Roman-Numeral-Converter
-Library for a Roman Numeral Calculator Kata
+Library for a Roman Numeral Converter Kata